-- Providing a safe environment in which children can learn and develop. - Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children. - Developing and then implementing procedures for identifying and reporting cases, or suspected cases of abuse in and outside of school. - Supporting pupils who have social care involvement in accordance with his/her child in need plan, child protection plan or are subject to Local Authority Care. - Raising awareness of safeguarding children, child protection processes and equipping children with the skills needed to keep them safe in and outside of school. - Working in partnership with agencies and safeguarding partners in the 'best interest of the child'. - Ensuring we have appropriate policies and procedures to deal with child-on-child sexual violence and sexual harassment and is either included within the main policy.
+- Providing a safe environment in which children can learn and develop. - Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children. - Developing and then implementing procedures for identifying and reporting cases, or suspected cases of abuse in and outside of school. - Supporting pupils who have social care involvement in accordance with his/her child in need plan, child protection plan or are subject to Local Authority Care. - Raising awareness of safeguarding children, child protection processes and equipping children with the skills needed to keep them safe in and outside of school. - Working in partnership with agencies and safeguarding partners in the 'best interest of the child.' - Ensuring we have appropriate policies and procedures to deal with child-on-child sexual violence and sexual harassment, (which include filtering and monitoring arrangements for online safety and harms).

-We recognise that because of the day-to-day contact our school staff have with children they and we are well placed to observe the outward signs of abuse.
+We recognise that because of the day-to-day contact our school have with children they and we are well placed to observe the outward signs of abuse.

-Holly Primary will therefore:
+The school will therefore: